noam-honig/next-il/README.md

 - user can only see they're own tasks
 - admin users can see all tasks
+- Only admin can delete

 ## Remove

 - set all completed

+## Show - this can be called from api and not from your code

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).